Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 net user garyw * /domain

-In the above command, the net user command takes the user id as input, * indicates to prompt for the password. /domain specifies to perform domain account password change operation.
+The above net user command sets the password for the user “garyw” on the domain. /domain specifies to perform domain account password change operation.

-The output of the above net user /domain password change as below
+The output of the above net user /domain password change is below.

 Cool Tip: How to use the Get-AdUser cmdlet to manage Active Directory Use Account!